cmu-db/benchbase/README.md

 ## Prerequisites

+### Non-Containerized

-Java 17 needs to be installed on the system in order to run the benchbase commands.
+Java 17 needs to be installed on the machine in order to run the benchbase commands.

-It can be downloaded directly from the [official download page.](https://www.oracle.com/java/technologies/downloads/#java17)
+Java can be downloaded from the [official download page.](https://www.oracle.com/java/technologies/downloads/#java17)

+### Containerized

+Benchbase supports the usage inside of docker containers.

+Docker can be downloaded from the [official download page.](https://docs.docker.com/get-docker/)

+> See the [docker section](#how-to-use-with-docker) for more details on how to use benchbase with docker.

 ## Quickstart